 We are always looking for new receiver hosts.
 Especially if you or someone you know lives in a remote location, please apply to host a receiver.
-All of our receiver hosts get a free Flightradar24 Business Subscription.
+All of our receiver hosts get a free Flightradar24 Business Subscription, which can be used on the web or within our new mobile app.
 If you’re interested, please apply today.
 If you’d you like more information about our application process, you can read more about it in our blog post.

 Use Your Own Hardware